m-lab/website/README.md

 | js | Contains the js libraries for the project. |
 | images | Contains all the image files for the site |
 | publications | Contains all the pdfs and docs that the site links too |

+## HTML Compression

+This site enables HTML Compression for optimizing performance.
+If it is desired to not compress pages while doing development, developers can simply remove the `layout: compress` from the default template in the _layouts folder.

+## Contributing

+To learn about how to setup your environment, and our standards and practices for contributing code, please see [CONTRIBUTING.md](CONTRIBUTING.md).